Honorlock Protects Student Privacy

 Generally speaking, you’ll need to install the proctoring software, app, or browser extension, scan your room, verify ID, and get started.

-• Install the Chrome browser extension
+• Install the Chrome browser extension (no software downloads).

-• Pre-test checklist: We’ll walk you through a quick 60-second pre-test checklist to make sure you’re ready to go
+• Pre-test checklist: We’ll walk you through a quick 60-second pre-test checklist to make sure you’re ready to go.

-• Begin the exam: show what you know!
+• Begin the exam: Show what you know!

 • The room should be well lit and clear of any clutter around you and on your desk